Fratton Park: Floodlights

-On the evening of Thursday 16 May 2019, after the second leg of the EFL League One playoff semi final vs Sunderland, Fratton Park's two southern side floodlight pylons were permanently switched off.
-New roof top floodlight lamps were proposed to replace them, to be fitted along the top of a newly refurbished South Stand in time for 2019–20 season.
+On the evening of 16 May 2019, after the second leg of the EFL League One playoff semi-final vs Sunderland, Fratton Park's two southern side floodlight pylons were permanently switched off.
+New roof-top floodlight lamps were proposed to replace them, to be fitted along the top of a newly refurbished South Stand in time for the 2019–20 season.
 The relocated north-west pylon was planned to have its lamps removed and serve as a historic local landmark and as a telecommunications tower.

-On Tuesday 17 June 2019, the first of Fratton Park's four floodlight pylons was removed with a hydraulic crane, which lifted the north-west pylon down in four sections to the ground.
+On 17 June 2019, the first of Fratton Park's four floodlight pylons was removed with a hydraulic crane, which lifted the north-west pylon down in four sections to the ground.
 It was later reassembled in the North Stand car park to serve as both a legacy memorial to the four long-serving towers and also to continue their secondary role as telecommunication masts.
-The removal of the pylon was done by Portsmouth-based demolition company Hughes & Salvidge, who had famously completed demolition work on Southampton's previous home ground, The Dell on Friday 13 July 2001.
+The removal of the pylon was done by Portsmouth-based demolition company Hughes & Salvidge, who had famously completed demolition work on Southampton's previous home ground, The Dell on 13 July 2001.

-On 9 July 2019, a video was released by Portsmouth's media department showing the first of ten sets of rooftop mounted floodlights being fitted to the new roof of the South Stand.
+On 9 July, a video was released by Portsmouth's media department showing the first of ten sets of rooftop-mounted floodlights being fitted to the new roof of the South Stand.
 On 15 July 2019, the north-west pylon tower was re-erected in its new permanent home in the North Stand car park.

-On Tuesday 6 August 2019, the new South Stand rooftop floodlights were first used in an evening competitive match during the First Round of the League Cup against Birmingham City, which Portsmouth won 3–0.
+On 6 August, the new South Stand rooftop floodlights were first used in an evening competitive match during the first round of the League Cup against Birmingham City, which Portsmouth won 3–0.
 This was the first evening game played in 57 years without any light from Fratton Park's iconic four corner floodlight pylon towers since their erection in 1962.

-A second floodlight pylon was removed from the north-east "Boilermaker's Hump" corner on Wednesday 4 September 2019, followed by a third pylon removal in the south-west Frogmore Road corner on 5 September 2019.
-The fourth floodlight tower in the south-east corner was finally removed on Friday 20 November 2020.
+A second floodlight pylon was removed from the north-east "Boilermaker's Hump" corner on 4 September 2019, followed by a third pylon removal in the south-west Frogmore Road corner the following day.
+The fourth floodlight tower in the south-east corner was finally removed on 20 November 2020.